tsmithsoftware/sample_web/README.md

 `npx cypress run` to run headless or
 `npx cypress open` to open the Cypress console

-The dotnet calendar draws data from the database set up un the ./database folder as a docker-compose project.
-You can run the database on localhost port 5432 using:
+The dotnet calendar draws data from the database set up under the ./database folder as a docker-compose project, as mentioned before.

-`cd ./database`
-`docker-compose up`

-and then torn down via

-`docker-compose down`
+#### Auth
+Keycloak is used as an authentication/SSO solution as a stand-in for any OAuth / OIDC systems used.